Skip to main content

 4) Stay a night in a cozy cottage or glamping accommodation

-Just imagine watching the bright Nordic sky from your glamping nest or spending a weekend spending time outdoors and playing board games with your friends or family in a beautiful and modern log house.
+Just imagine watching the bright Nordic sky from your glamping nest or spending a weekend outdoors and playing board games with your friends or family in a beautiful, modern log house.
 Is there a better way to reconnect with nature and spend quality time with your closest ones?

 5) Try out Arctic kayaking